 Introducing The Samsung Galaxy Note 8

 Here, we’ve collated all the features and news you need to know about Samsung’s top-selling gadget.

-Samsung has added the ability to draw images with the S-Pen and then send them as GIFs, while the handwriting function has also been adapted and improved.
+Samsung has added the ability to draw images with the S-Pen and then send them as GIFs.
+Additionally, the handwriting function has also been adapted and improved.

-The biggest difference between the note and the S8 is the camera, it may not necessarily be ‘better’, but it does seem to offer greater versatility.
+The biggest difference between the note and the S8 is the camera.
+It may not necessarily be ‘better’, but it does seem to offer greater versatility.
 The Note 8’s price is a huge £869, we’ll have to wait and see whether its performance matches the price tag.